Mental health factors

-Increased control over the work environment can help you reduce stress for yourself or your work group.
-Employees and supervisors are advised to discuss workplace stressors and identify opportunities for change.
+Feeling like you have more control over the work environment can help you reduce stress for yourself or your work group.
+Employees and supervisors should make time to talk about workplace stressors and identify opportunities for change.

 Losing someone close to you can be very difficult.
 Grief is a normal process.
 The experience of grief is different for everyone, but there are three stages that most people go through: